jerrychangusa/Election-Campaign-/README.md

 Test this Epsilon-First campaign strategy by running it multiple times in the main method.
 Try changing the value of epsilon to increase the number of received votes.

 Compare the results of running the Epsilon-First campaign strategy vs the results from running the previous simple strategy.
+Which strategy has a greater likelihood of generating the most votes?

 ## Part 3: Epsilon-Greedy Strategy
 For part 3, you will implement a more advanced strategy that uses the Epsilon-Greedy algorithm.
 This algorithm tries to find the right balance between learning which ad type is more effective and running the ad type that has the best results so far.